Hama99o/quote-api/README.md

 ```
 GET [`/api/v1/authors/random`](https://quotes-from-all-over-the-world.herokuapp.com/api/v1/authors/random) (get random authors))
   - By default it shows two authors.
 With params we can use /authors/random?nb=2 to get any number of authors
-  - you can use reject_id params for the author which you don't want to get in random list like /authors/random?reject_id=31
+  - You can use reject_id params for the author which you don't want to get in random list like /authors/random?reject_id=31

 #### That's how GET /api/v1/authors/random look like